CarlaJfry/IronLibrary/README.md

 - `Exit`: Allows you to finish the process whenever you want to.

-## Contributors
+## Acknowledgment

-This project was made possible thanks to the hard work and collaboration of the following contributors:
+Thanks to the effort and cooperation of the following contributors, this project was made possible :

 - carlaJfry
 - eugeBr